sixuanhan/nuggets/IMPLEMENTATION.md

 ## Plan for division of labor

 While all group members are responsible for the entirety of the project, we assign certain tasks for certain group members to prioritize and complete first:
-* Kevin - Server module + Bresenham algorithm in Grid module
+* Kevin - handleKEY in server.c + Bresenham algorithm in grid.c
-* James - Client module
+* James - client.c
-* Selena - Grid module
+* Selena - grid.c and global variables, main, parsearg, and handleMessage in server.c
-* Steven - Server module & Grid module (particularly where both modules intersect)
+* Steven - handlePLAY, handleSPECTATE, and gameOver in server.c

 We will be responsible for unit testing our individual modules in order to ensure that they function as intended, but we will conduct integration and system tests together in order to check aggregate performance.
 Even though we are dividing up the code, each group member should be available to help another group member on their code if necessary.